Ramadani16/Ramadani16/README.md

 ## About Me
 Hello!
 I'm Ramadani, a dedicated Full Stack Web Developer passionate about building modern, efficient, and reliable web applications.
-I specialize in technologies like Laravel & Node.js, and take pride in crafting beautiful frontends using JavaScript, Bootstrap, and modern frameworks like Tailwind.

-I believe technology is a tool for creating solutions, not just writing code.
+I specialize in technologies like Laravel & Node.js, and take pride in crafting beautiful frontends using JavaScript, Bootstrap, and modern frameworks like Tailwind.I believe technology is a tool for creating solutions, not just writing code.
 Always eager to learn and open to collaborations and open-source exploration!
 - Based in Indonesia